alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 Archive the contents of your home directory (including any subdirectories) using `tar`.
 Now extract the contents into a `backup` directory.

+## Links

+1. Create a file called test1.
+1. Create a hard link called test2 to test1.
+1. Are the two files sharing the same inode?
+1. Change test1 content by echo "hi" >> test1
+1. What does test2 look like?
+1. What happens when you copy test2 to another directory?
+What happens when you move test2 to another directory?
+1. Create a symlink for test1.
+1. Remove test1, what happened to the symlink you've just created?

 ## Broken Symlink